projectara/greybus-spec/source/bridged_phy.rst

     ...          ...             ...
 Data             Data for last write op on the transfer
     ===========  ==============  =======  ==============   ===================================

-Any data to be written will follow the last op descriptor.
-Data for the first write op in the array will immediately follow the last op in the array, and no padding shall be inserted between data sent for distinct I2C ops.
+Any data to be written follows the last op descriptor.
+Data for the first write op in the array immediately follows the last op in the array, and no padding shall be inserted between data sent for distinct I2C ops.